Duo Account Security

 Am I required to enroll in Duo Account Security?

 As of February 4, 2019, all regular employees, including all faculty, staff and course instructors, are required to utilize Duo Account Security to protect their accounts.
-Students may opt in to use the service but are not required to do so at this time.
+On January 25, 2021, all students will be required to use Duo authentication and are encouraged to opt in prior to then.

 How do I enroll or change my devices in Duo Account Security?

 To enroll in Duo or to see your settings, login to https://iam.memphis.edu/duo.
 If you are setting up your account, you will be guided through the process of registering your device(s).
 Once you have enabled Duo, you will be prompted to authenticate with your second factor the next time you log in to any SSO-protected web resource.
 New hires are guided through the enrollment process during orientation.